nailara-technologies/protocol-7/read-me/md/README.md

 of how it works and how to install and operate protocol-7 systems.

-in short, there is an interpreter like program called [Protocol-7](bin/Protocol-7) which can read description files in [configuration/zenki](configuration/zenki) either from stdin or by name as command line parameter. they describe what kind of 'zenka' it will become and it then loads the appropriate [modules](modules) and executes the callbacks in these 'start' files. there are already a lot of agents [zenki] implemented and functional. one of them
+in short description, there is an interpreter like program called [Protocol-7](bin/Protocol-7) which can read 'zenka' code files from [configuration/zenki](configuration/zenki) either from stdin or by name as command line parameter. they describe what kind of zenka it will become and it then loads the appropriate [modules](modules) and executes the callbacks in these 'start' files. there are already a lot of agents [zenki] implemented and functional. one of them